Genivia/ugrep/README.md

 `ug.exe` executables.

 Some notes on using `ugrep.exe` and `ug.exe` from the Windows command line:
+- file and directory globs should be specified with option `-g/GLOB` instead of a `GLOB` command line argument (globbing is disabled, because `*` and `?` in patterns would get replaced).
 - when quoting patterns and arguments on the command line, do not use single `'` quotes but use `"` instead; most Windows command utilities consider the single `'` quotes part of the command-line argument!